IshaqAttah/Approovia/README.md

 ### 5. Deployment

-- `build.sh` builds and pushes the images.
-- `deploy.sh` SSHs into each node, pulls the latest images, and runs containers on ports `8081` and `8082`.
+- `deploy.sh` builds and pushes the images.
+SSHs into each node, pulls the latest images, and runs containers on ports `8081` and `8082`.

 ### 6. Reverse Proxy with HAProxy